What are Community-Clinical Linkages?

-Community-Clinical Linkages (CCL) are defined as connections between community and clinical sectors to improve population health.
-As noted in the Community-Clinical Linkages Practitioner’s Guide, community-clinical linkages are an effective approach to prevent and control chronic diseases.
-Research has shown Community-Clinical Linkages improve clinical outcomes in heart disease, blood pressure, cholesterol, diabetes and asthma.
-Community-Clinical Linkages also improve behavioral changes in nutrition, physical activity, diabetes self-management, smoking cessation and medication adherence.
+Community-Clinical Linkages (CCLs) are defined as connections between community and clinical sectors to improve population health by preventing and controlling chronic diseases.
+Research has shown they improve clinical outcomes in heart disease, blood pressure and cholesterol, as well as support behavioral changes in nutrition, physical activity, and smoking cessation among others

 - Learn about community and clinical sectors.

 - Identify and engage key stakeholders from community and clinical sectors.

 - Negotiate and agree on goals and objectives of the linkage.